juan1402/AndroidForms/README.md

 </resources>

 ````
-**Do not repeat the same validation twice or it will throw an exception!!**
+**Do not repeat the same validation twice or it will throw an exception :bug:**

 # Bind it all together
 Now just add the property ```` app:validations="@array/sample_field_requirements" ````